 What is Conversion Linker Tag in Google Tag Manager?

-This tag automatically detects the ad click information in your landing page URLs, and stores this information in 1st party cookies on your domain (instead of 3rd party cookie), meaning that ITP will no longer affect the Adwords conversion tracking and you’ll be able to measure important conversions even after 24 hours after a visitor lands on your page.
+This tag automatically detects the ad click information in your landing page URLs, and stores this information in 1st party cookies on your domain (instead of 3rd party cookie), meaning that ITP will no longer affect the Google Ads conversion tracking and you’ll be able to measure important conversions even after 24 hours after a visitor lands on your page.

 How to set up Conversion Linker Tag In GTM?

 - In Google Tag Manager, go to Tags.

 - Choose Conversion Linker as a Tag Type.

 - And set it to fire on All Pages.
 No other configuration is necessary.